-For 2023 and 2022, pre-tax and Roth contributions are subject to annual Internal Revenue Code (Code) limitations of \$22,500 and \$20,500, respectively, plus a catch-up contribution of \$7,500 and \$6,500 for participants age 50 and older in 2023 and in 2022, respectively.
+For 2024 and 2023, pre-tax and Roth contributions are subject to annual Internal Revenue Code (Code) limitations of \$23,000 and \$22,500, respectively, plus a catch-up contribution of \$7,500 for participants age 50 and older in both 2024 and 2023.
 Individual employee contributions of up to 6% of eligible compensation are eligible for a matching Company contribution.
 The Board of Directors of the Company may, within prescribed limits, establish, from time to time, the rate of Company contributions.
 The Plan authorizes the Company to make bi-weekly contributions to the Plan in an amount equal to 75% of eligible employee contributions during said period less any forfeitures.
 Employees can make pre-tax contributions, after-tax contributions, or Roth contributions.
 Employee contributions in pre-tax dollars result in savings going into the Plan before most federal, state or local taxes are withheld.
 Taxes are deferred until the employee withdraws the 401(k) contributions from the Plan.

-The Plan allows for an additional non-elective contribution for employees hired or rehired on or after January 1, 2018 by BD and employees hired by C. R. Bard Inc (a subsidiary of Becton Dickinson and Company) on or after January 1, 2011, or rehired on or after January 1, 2012.
-Beginning October 1, 2024, all employees will be eligible for the additional non-elective contribution.
+Prior to October 1, 2024, the Plan allowed for an additional non-elective contribution for employees hired or rehired on or after January 1, 2018 by BD and employees hired by C. R. Bard Inc (a subsidiary of Becton Dickinson and Company) on or after January 1, 2011, or rehired on or after January 1, 2012.
+Beginning October 1, 2024, all employees were eligible for the additional non-elective contribution.
 The non-elective contribution under the Plan consists of a lump sum payment made to participants' accounts following the end of each plan year and is calculated as a percentage of eligible compensation earned in the plan year, subject to annual limitations under the Code.